 One of the most popular Tarot decks on the market is The DruidCraft Tarot, created by Philip and Stephanie Carr-Gomm along with artist Will Worthington.
 Why has a deck that brings Wicca, Druidry and Tarot together gained such a following in the decade since its publication?
-To explore possible reasons for this phenomenon I spoke with Philip Carr-Gomm who has been the Chief of the Order of Bards, Ovates and Druids (OBOD) since 1988.
+To explore possible reasons for this phenomenon I spoke with Philip Carr-Gomm who was the Chief of the Order of Bards, Ovates and Druids (OBOD) for more than 30 years.

 I had the pleasure of taking part in celebrations for the 50th anniversary of the modern Druid Order last year in Glastonbury.
 Philip describes himself as ‘utterly non-clairvoyant’ when it comes to predicting the success of the deck and aspects of how the Order has developed since the late 1980s.
 One exception was a flash he had at his initiation into the Order at the age of 18 on Glastonbury Tor.
 The circle comprised a dozen or so elderly people and during the proceedings he had a brief flash of hundreds of people, dogs, banners and colours.
 That certainly came to pass.
 I stood with hundreds of fellow Druids on the Tor last year, Stephanie’s colourful banners were held aloft, the sounds of drumming and singing were everywhere and the ritual to mark the 50th anniversary was joyous and moving.